Applications we use – our favorite tools (update 2021)

-Already some months passed in 2020.
-It is time for an update of our “Applications we use – our favorite tools” blog series.
+It is 2021 – time for an update of our “Applications we use – our favorite tools” blog series.

-These tools are a essential in our development and publication process and in spreading our ideas.
+An overview of tools we like and use frequently (an update to our 2018, 2019, and 2020 article).
+These tools are essential in our development and publication process and in spreading our ideas.

 - Gitlab – offers a wide set of functionalities and allows us to store and maintain our code.